 - Next, drink a full glass of water before every meal.
 This will get you feeling full, and help you keep from gorging.

-2. Weigh yourself daily.
+2. Weigh yourself daily during the holidays.
 According to Psychology today, weighing daily helps people lose weight and keep it off.

 3. Don’t arrive hungry.
 Eat some healthy food before you go to the party or dinner.
 You will not only feel better, you’ll be a better guest as well.
 A salad or an apple is a great pre-event option.